savavel/python-fog-node/README.md

 # python-fog-node

+The project is part of a Fog Network Simulator which tries to simulate the use case of a vehicle collision on a public road and prevent further incidents by sending alerts to other drivers in the vicinity.

 The Fog node represents an intermediary between cloud infrastructure and the edge devices (clients) of the network.
 This new networking paradign was coined by Cisco, namely Fog & Edge Computing.